AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/shading_and_materials/work_with_textures/texture_streaming.md

 1. For each texture, use the **Resident mip levels** control to set the number of mip levels that should be pre-loaded into memory and always available.
 This value represents the "worst-case scenario" for rendering: even if the texture streaming system has no room to load in any more detailed mip levels dynamically, the engine can still use the largest *resident* mip level.

 	The value of this setting counts up from the lowest-resolution mip level to the highest.
-So, a value of `1` means that only the lowest-resolution mip level is always available, `2` means that only the two lowest-resolution mip levels are always available, etc. Note that at least one mip level is always loaded persistently, so setting this value below `1` has no effect.
+So, a value of `1` means that only the lowest-resolution mip level is always available, `2` means that only the two lowest-resolution mip levels are always available, and so on.
+Note that at least one mip level is always loaded persistently, so setting this value below `1` has no effect.

 	Note that resident mip levels do not take memory from the shared pool maintained by the texture streaming system.
 Resident mip levels are loaded into memory at the time their resource packages are loaded, along with any non-streamable textures and other types of resources in the same package.